jemaxis/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Loading and preprocessing the data
+- Store the data "activity.csv" in a working directory (E.g."C:\\Rassignment\\Cse5Project1"")
-The data is loaded into a dataframe called "data".
+- The data, a csv file format, is loaded into a dataframe called "data".

 ```r
 setwd("C:\\Rassignment\\Cse5Project1")